-International regulatory framework for banks (Basel III)
+Basel III: international regulatory framework for banks

-"Basel III" is a comprehensive set of reform measures, developed by the Basel Committee on Banking Supervision, to strengthen the regulation, supervision and risk management of the banking sector.
-These measures aim to:
+Basel III is an internationally agreed set of measures developed by the Basel Committee on Banking Supervision in response to the financial crisis of 2007-09.
+The measures aim to strengthen the regulation, supervision and risk management of banks.